Celebrating your own life

 It is also helpful to think about poems and readings that might offer comfort to loved ones.
 I can offer suggestions for these and a range of poems are available by clicking the link below.
 Readings can also help with the final wording of the ceremony.

-You might be passionate about music and have more ideas that there is time to play in a ceremony…you might have a play list for the wake!
+You might be passionate about music and have more ideas than there is time to play in a ceremony…you might have a play list for the wake!
 You might want to incorporate sound effects that reflect your hobbies.
 On the other hand, you may hate music and not want any at all – that is fine too.
+This is your ceremony – let’s make it right for you!

 If you want hymns, we can discuss how to make this successful.